- 1. Introduction

-The law sets forth different legal requirements for U.S. citizenship depending on the following factors:
+The law sets forth different requirements for U.S. citizenship depending on the following factors:

 Child born to one U.S. citizen parent in wedlock: A child is a citizen at birth if that parent was previously physically present in the U.S. or its outlying possessions for periods totaling not less than 5 years, at least 2 of which were after age 14.